morgen52/SE-artifact/README.md

 This repository contains the scripts, data, and results for our paper *Research Artifacts in Software Engineering Publications: Status and Trends*.

 **Remark**:
-- If you are only interested in the data we provided, `data/processed_papers.json` is all you need.
+- If you are only interested in the data we provided, `archive/processed_papers.json` is all you need.
+Our analysis scripts are based on this data.
 - See our website that provides extented information based on this artifact: [CS-Artifacts](http://ra.bdware.cn/)

 ## Directory Structure

+- `archive`: our data for paper lists (`archive/papers.json`) and paper metadata (`archive/processed_papers.json`)
 - `collection`: scripts for data collection
 - `pipeline`: scripts for data processing
 - `analysis`: scripts for data analysis